 - Avoid drugs and alcohol and always stay hydrated.
 I know quite a few people from the company I’ve used to work for that were (I think they still are) traveling to Thailand, searching for adventures.
 Almost all of them got drugged and robbed while interacting with the local female population.

 - If you need to use an ATM, do that during the day when there are people around.
-Check first if the ATM looks ok and that there aren’t any foreign devices installed on it that can trap your card or record your actions.
+Check first if the ATM looks ok and that there aren’t any foreign devices installed on it.
+There are all sorts of devices that can trap your card or record your actions.

 - Stay on your feet if disaster strikes and be prepared to act.
 When commotion starts, most people will not resist the urge of checking it out and they will end up becoming a victim.
 Move to safety if chaos ensues, and don’t be a hero.
 Especially if you are in unfamiliar territory.